PierrickI3/genesyscloud-gdpr-requests/README.md

   - Set the grant type to `Token Implicit Grant (Browser)`
   - In `Authorized redirect URIs`, enter the URL to reach the `index.html` file (see `Start a web server` section for more info)
   - Click on `Save` and note the `Client ID` string value
-- Edit the `static/js/purecloud.js` file and update the following variables with your own PureCloud credentials
+- Edit the `static/js/genesyscloud.js` file and update the following variables with your own Genesys Cloud credentials
   - clientId: The new OAuth Client Id you just generated
-  - redirectUrl: Corresponds to the full URL to your index.html and must be the same than the one you set in the OAuth credentials above (e.g. `http://localhost:8080/index.html`)
+  - redirectUrl: Corresponds to the full URL to your index.html and must be the same than the one you set in the OAuth credentials above (e.g. `http://localhost`)
   - environment: Either `mypurecloud.ie`, `mypurecloud.de`, `mypurecloud.com`, `mypurecloud.com.au` or `mypurecloud.jp` depending on where your PureCloud org is located
 - Start a web server
   - Under windows, run `start.cmd` (requires Python)
   - Or use your own local web server
-- Browse to http://localhost:8080/index.html (or use your own URL)
+- Browse to http://localhost (or use your own URL)

 You can host this static web site using Github Pages if you have a Github Account.
-The credentials in `static/js/purecloud.js` are not critical as it requires anyone who uses it to also specify a username and password to authenticate.
+The credentials in `static/js/genesyscloud.js` are not critical as it requires anyone who uses it to also specify a username and password to authenticate.
 A sample page is available [here](https://github.com/purecloudgdprrequests/purecloudgdprrequests.github.io).
 In this case, the `Authorized redirect URI` is `https://purecloudgdprrequests.github.io/index.html`

-## How to embed in PureCloud
+## How to embed in Genesys Cloud

 To embed your web site directly inside PureCloud, you need to create a new `Integration`